miharyjoe/Snake-Game/README.md

-This is a simple snake game using HTML CSS and JavaScript
+This is a simple snake game using HTML and JavaScript

 You can clone this and double click index.html .

 After just play in your browser and enjoy!